Record call with OBS

 Add Sources in OBS

-In order to have OBS capture your screen, you'll need to add three "sources" (these are configured via the "Sources" panel in the lower left of the OBS window):
+To have OBS capture your screen, add three "sources" (these are configured via the "Sources" panel in the lower left of the OBS window):

 - macOS Screen Capture